 The due date for filing of tax returns for individual taxpayers is 31st July of the assessment year.
-Putting it off to the last minute and filing it in a hurry can lead the taxpayer to disclose incorrect information which might have a negative impact on the outcome of filing of returns.
+Putting it off until the last minute and filing it in a hurry can lead the taxpayer to disclose incorrect information which might have a negative impact on the outcome of filing of returns.
 Returns can either be filed manually or can be filed online.
-In fact, e-filing of tax return is mandatory from FY 2016-17 onwards if you have a refund claim in the return or have a total income of more than Rs.
+In fact, e-filing of a tax return is mandatory from FY 2016-17 onwards if you have a refund claim in the return or have a total income of more than Rs.
 5,00,000.

 We have listed below some of the most common mistakes taxpayers make at the time of filing tax returns:

 It is of utmost importance to select the appropriate ITR form for filing of returns.
 Failure to do so can result in your return not getting processed by the income tax department.
 The selection of ITR form is based on the nature of income or the category to which the taxpayer belongs.
 In case a taxpayer has filed an incorrect return form, he is most likely to receive a defect notice form the department which must be rectified within the specified time limit.